MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/sql-server-always-on-database-health-detection-failover-option.md

 | Contoso-ag |	1  |

 ### ErrorLog
-The SQL Server Errorlog (or text from sp_readerrorlog) will show the error message 41653 when an availability group has failed over, due to the Database Level Health Detection checks.
+The SQL Server Errorlog (or text from sp_readerrorlog) will show the error message 41653 when an availability group has failed over, due to the database level health detection checks.

-For example, this errorlog excerpt shows that a transaction log write had failed due to a disk issue, and subsequently the database named AutoHa-Sample was shutdown, which triggered the database health detection to failover the availability group.
+For example, this errorlog excerpt shows that a transaction log write had failed due to a disk issue, and subsequently the database named AutoHa-Sample was shutdown, which triggered the database level health detection to failover the availability group.

 >2016-04-25 12:20:21.08 spid1s      Error: 17053, Severity: 16, State: 1.
 >